 The overarching aim of my research is to understand how the evolutionary processes shape the world around us.
 More specifically, I’m interested in how evolutionary forces, such as natural selection, drive the change at the levels of genes and genomes.
-I’ve been developing two main directions of research: (i) sex chromosome evolution and (ii) the speciation and adaptation processes in plants.
+I’ve been developing two main directions of research: (i) genome evolution (with the focus on evolution of sex chromosomes) and (ii) the speciation and adaptation processes in plants (in the wide sense – including phytoplankton, see below).
 Over the years these research directions have been funded grants from the BBSRC, NERC and the Leverhulme Trust.

 Sex chromosome evolution

 Males and females differ significantly in their appearance, behaviour and physiology (they are sexually dimorphic).
 This is more surprising than it may seem as the two sexes share almost identical sets of genes.
 It is thought that cosexual/hermaphroditic state is ancestral and separate males and females evolved later, which happened many times independently in different organismal groups.
 How long does it take to evolve sexual dimorphism when a species switches from a hermaphroditic state to separate sexes (dioecy)?
 What happens at the genome level when such transition occurs?
 We are addressing these questions using White Campion (Silene latifolia), a plant that evolved separate sexes and sex chromosomes (determining development as a male or a female) only a few million years ago (MYA) – much more recently compared to sex chromosomes in mammals (including humans; ~160MYA) and birds (~100 MYA).
 Recent origin of sex chromosomes in White Campion makes it particularly useful for studying the early evolutionary stages, as well as the generality of evolutionary forces that drive independent evolution of sex chromosomes in different life forms.